hsandt/hsandt.github.io/portfolio/guns-gore-and-cannoli-2.markdown

 ## Context

 I assisted Crazy Monkey Studios on gameplay and AI programming during my end-of-year internship as part of graduating requirements at Gobelins.
+I coded in C# using Unity.

 ## Team